marcmagus/yoku-randomizer-tracker/README.md

 PopTracker can be found [here](https://github.com/black-sliver/PopTracker/releases).

 Alternatively, EmoTracker can be found [here](https://emotracker.net).
+I am unable to test or debug under EmoTracker, but it might just work.

 This package, and especially the below instructions, are based on the [Secret of Mana Open World Tracker](https://github.com/Cyb3RGER/SoM-Open-Mode-Tracker).
 Thanks for the great base.